bS-ui/yahtzee/README.md

 ### Motivation/Insipration:

 Yahtzee has always been one of those games my family throws onto the table when we have a gathering and it's a blast every time.
-Besides the game being just genuinely enjoyable to play and see those scores add up at the end of the game, I thought it would be a good test of my currently programming skills to see if I can properly implement all of the funky scoring combinations and rules Yahtzee has to offer!
+Besides the game being just genuinely enjoyable to play and see those scores add up at the end of the game, I thought it would be a good test of my current programming skills to see if I can properly implement all of the funky scoring combinations and rules Yahtzee has to offer!

 ### Technologies Used: